23

 Twitter Logo

-Akoko, which translates as ‘time’ and also ’the first’ in Yoruba, a language spoken in west Africa, takes inspiration from the family recipes and travels of British Nigerian restaurateur Aji Akokomi.
+Akoko, which translates as ‘time’ and also ’the first’ in Yoruba, a language spoken in West Africa, takes inspiration from the family recipes and travels of British Nigerian restaurateur Aji Akokomi, who opened the restaurant back in 2020.

-There’s more to Akoko than the food alone: the entire restaurant experience has been curated to give an expression of west Africa.
-Its interiors, inspired by the natural beauty of rural West Africa, feature walls covered in terracotta clay and contemporary African art while every dish is served in a bespoke piece of handmade crockery and the dining room.
+There’s more to Akoko than the food alone, though.
+The entire restaurant experience has been curated to give an expression of West Africa.
+Its interiors, inspired by the natural beauty of rural West Africa, feature walls covered in terracotta clay and contemporary African art while every dish is served in a bespoke piece of handmade crockery.
 It’s smart, relaxing and immersive.

 Check Availability